adarshsharma-18/Fruit-freshness-model-Resnet18/README.md

 ## Model Training
 The model was trained using a multi-label classification approach.
 The training notebook `multi-label-classification-name-freshness.ipynb` contains the complete training process.

+## Dataset
+The model was trained using the [Fresh and Stale Classification](https://www.kaggle.com/datasets/swoyam2609/fresh-and-stale-classification) dataset from Kaggle, which contains images of various fruits and vegetables in both fresh and spoiled conditions.

 ## Example Output
 ```
 Predicted Fruit: apple (95.23%)